 A graduate of Berklee College of Music in Boston, Laura has worked as an independent, creative musician for the past 29 years.
 Based in western Massachusetts, Vault of the Valley Music is the publishing arm of her creative body, through which she produces and promotes her own music as a composer, songwriter, vocalist and pianist.

 Having grown up in Virginia in an atmosphere of live music, records, church and music theater, Laura learned piano, ukulele and guitar at an early age.
-Before leaving for Berklee College of Music in 1987 to study songwriting, Laura took her first classical voice lessons with Natalie Burgess in New York City.
+Before leaving for Berklee College of Music to study songwriting, Laura took her first classical voice lessons with Natalie Burgess in New York City.
 While in Boston, she studied extensively in the bel canto tradition with John LaBella and sang with New England Vocal Arts Ensemble.
 She studied briefly with Phyllis Curtin and coached with Michael Strauss.
 After graduating, Laura worked as an accompanist and theatrical music director in Boston area schools, for local choruses and churches, as private teacher and soprano soloist.
 She served as soprano section leader / soloist of Eliot Church in Newton for 4 years.

 As singer / songwriter, Laura released and toured for four independent albums of original material, spoken poems and arrangements of traditional folk songs: When I Left Loss (1999), Love Flows Like the Blood of a River (2003) and Talon of the Blackwater (2009).
 Her poetry was published in numerous journals.
 Laura opened for major folk acts such as John Gorka, Cheryl Wheeler, Connie Kaldor and Lori McKenna, and performed at arts festivals and venues around the United States.
 She has recorded with Grammy and Juno awarded musicians.
 Her trio performed from 2009-2012.
 Laura Siersema Trio Live at 1794 Meetinghouse was officially released in 2017.

 Short version bio here.